rune2595/Cpp_CourseAdvanced/Notes.md

 Source code for all the projects can be found at this GitHub [wiki](https://github.com/caveofprogramming/advanced-cplusplus/wiki).

 All sample code can be found in the repo.
+Files generally adopt the name of the tutorial, but some might cover multiple tutorials when it makes sense.

 __Bold text__